-If you're a fan of hearty, veggie-packed dinners, you'll also love my Pumpkin & Spinach Vegetarian Lasagne or this easy Zucchini and Sweet Potato Slice.
-Both are perfect for using up those extra veggies in the fridge.
+If you love hearty, veggie-packed dinners, my Pumpkin & Spinach Vegetarian Lasagne and this easy Zucchini and Sweet Potato Slice are both brilliant for using up extra veggies.
+And if you want another great rice dinner, my Chicken Pumpkin Risotto is a family favourite too.

 Why You're Going To Love This Recipe

-- Big on flavour, low on cost - simple ingredients - smoky bacon, sweet pumpkin and cheesy parmesan.
+- Big on flavour, low on cost - smoky bacon, sweet roasted pumpkin and cheesy parmesan from simple everyday ingredients.

-- Family-friendly - mild, comforting and a guaranteed hit with all the family - from fussy toddlers to hungry teens!
+- Family-friendly - mild, comforting and a hit with everyone from fussy toddlers to hungry teens (Lola approved!).

-- Perfect for meal prep - reheats beautifully for leftovers - lunch the next day.
+- Great for meal prep - reheats well for lunch the next day.
+And leftover risotto makes incredible arancini balls.

 Jump to: